MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/web-deploy-powershell-cmdlets.md

 ## II.
 Backup

 All backup cmdlets have a positional parameter (it's the second one except for backup-wdserver where it is the first positional parameter) called output.
 This takes a path to the folder where you want the backup created.
 Backup is always a Web Deploy zip package.
-You can read more about Web Deploy Packages at [Package Provider](https://msdn.microsoft.com/library/dd569019(v=WS.10).aspx) and [custom packages](../../develop/windows-web-application-gallery/package-an-application-for-the-windows-web-application-gallery.md).
+You can read more about Web Deploy Packages at [Package Provider](https://msdn.microsoft.com/library/dd569019(v=WS.10).aspx).
 If no path is specified the backups are created in a folder named 'Web Deploy Backups' under the user's documents folder.
 The backups are named as machinename\_nameofproviderused\_[Siteorapporfoldername(Optional)]\_timestamp.zip.

 All these cmdlets will work locally by default unless remote server information is provided by passing in a publish settings file for SourcePublishSettings parameter.